deriv-com/flutter-chart/docs/contribution.md

 Avoidance of code duplication and the use of appropriate abstractions.
 Consistent indentation, code grouping, and file organization.

 Polymorphism: with example, avoid using String in switch cases as much as possible.

+**Immutability over mutability**:
+For model classes, prefer using immutable objects, we want to gain use of the language features which readily encourages.
+It will bring more reliability to the code and will increase maintenance.
+[Immutablity in Flutter](https://dart.academy/immutable-data-patterns-in-dart-and-flutter/#:~:text=There%20are%20a%20number%20of,what%20code%20is%20accessing%20it.)

 In Flutter, immutability is an important concept that promotes predictable and efficient UI rendering.
 Immutability refers to the practice of creating objects that cannot be changed after they are created.
 Instead of modifying an existing object, immutable objects are replaced with new instances that incorporate the desired changes.